Publications

 Daniel Mainguy is a professor at the Sorbonne Law School, Paris 1 Panthéon-Sorbonne University.

-Malo Depincé is a professor at the Faculty of Law and Political Science at the University of Montpellier and director of LICeM.
+Malo Depincé is a professor in the Faculty of Law and Political Science at the University of Montpellier and director of LICeM.

-Mathilde Cayot is a senior lecturer at Paul-Valéry Montpellier 3 University and a member of LICeM.
+Mathilde Cayot is an associate professor at Paul-Valéry University Montpellier 3 and a member of LICeM

 March 2024

-Edited by Malo Depincé, Agnès Robin, Laurent Fauré, Mathieu Lafourcade, Anne Laurent
+Edited by Malo Depincé, Agnès Robin, Laurent Fauré, Mathieu Lafourcade, and Anne Laurent

-Set up an automated system to check compliance with the general terms and conditions of sale or use available online.
+Develop an automated system to verify compliance with the terms and conditions of sale or use available online.

-This interdisciplinary project aims to build a computer system capable of both identifying general contractual terms and conditions on websites and analyzing the provisions they contain in order to trigger an alert when they do not comply with regulations, case law, or institutional opinions.
-The first phase of this project, funded by the GIP Mission de recherche Droit et Justice (Law and Justice Research Group), which became IERDJ during the course of the project, consisted of developing a tool for analyzing the compliance of contractual provisions.
-This tool was set up to analyze clauses individually, without yet being able to effectively evaluate an entire contractual document.
+The aim of this interdisciplinary project is to develop a computer system capable of both identifying general terms and conditions on websites and analyzing the provisions they contain to trigger an alert when they do not comply with regulations, case law, or institutional opinions.
+The first phase of this project, funded by the GIP Mission de recherche Droit et Justice (which became the IERDJ during the course of the project), consisted of developing a tool to analyze the compliance of contractual provisions.
+This tool was designed for clause-by-clause analysis, though it is not yet capable of effectively evaluating an entire contractual document.

-The project's initiators started from the observation that the information contained in general terms and conditions of sale or use is too often poorly understood by the individuals that the law intends to protect (mainly consumers), and that the supervisory authorities currently lack the means to analyze them systematically.
-The aim is to move from a control system based exclusively on sampling practices (agents target behaviors within a global set in order to analyze them) to a systematic analysis focused on potentially dangerous practices, thereby broadening the scope of control.
-The goal is to develop a computer tool that makes the legal information they contain accessible.
-This tool could analyze the compliance with current regulations of products or services available on the market whose privacy policy is online.
-The ultimate goal of such a system is to filter all contractual practices exposed online.
+The project’s initiators began with the observation that the information contained in terms and conditions of sale or use is too often poorly understood by the individuals the law is intended to protect (primarily consumers), and that regulatory authorities currently lack the means to systematically analyze them.
+The goal is to move from a regulatory system based exclusively on sampling practices (where agents target specific behaviors within a broader set to analyze them) to a systematic analysis focused on potentially harmful practices, thereby broadening the scope of oversight.
+The aim is to develop a digital tool that makes the legal information contained therein accessible.
+This tool could analyze compliance with current regulations for products or services available on the market that have an online privacy policy.
+The long-term goal of such a system is to screen all contractual practices published online.

-As a first step, prior to any systematic mechanism for monitoring websites and the terms and conditions they contain (using web crawlers), the project is developing a tool for analyzing the provisions submitted to it individually.
+Initially, before implementing any systematic monitoring mechanism for websites and the terms of use or terms and conditions they contain (using web crawlers), the project is developing a tool to analyze the provisions submitted to it on an individual basis.

-It aims to address a twofold challenge: providing as accurate an answer as possible regarding the legality of each clause (the "accurate" answer being the one that most closely resembles what a judge would have given, assuming that the function of judging can be reduced to an abstraction) and, since these solutions are intended for both specialists (the Directorate-General for Competition, Consumer Affairs, and Fraud Control—DGCCRF—has a similar project) as well as to consumers who are subject to the law, to provide all the explanatory elements of this solution.
+It aims to address a twofold challenge: to provide an answer that is as accurate as possible regarding the legality of each clause (the “accurate” answer being the one that most closely resembles the one a judge—assuming the act of judging could be reduced to an abstraction—would have given) and, since these solutions are intended for both specialists (the Directorate General for Competition, Consumer Affairs, and Fraud Control—DGCCRF—has a similar project) as to consumers subject to the law, to provide all the explanatory details for this solution.

-The Faculty of Law and Political Science at the University of Montpellier has created a new national Master's degree in Food Law and Agroecology, which opened for the first time in September 2021.
-The first class graduated in September 2023.
+The Faculty of Law and Political Science at the University of Montpellier has launched a new national master’s degree in Food Law and Agroecology, which began its first academic year in September 2021.
+The first graduating class completed the program in September 2023.

-This new degree aims to train students in initial training (many of whom are in work-study programs) and professionals in continuing education on contemporary food issues: without losing sight of the goal of feeding people, the agri-food sector has also been assigned the tasks of protecting the environment and local or national traditions, caring for populations, and preventing environmental risks.
-By taking into account its effects on the environment and people, the evolution of the law can contribute to a better collective life.
+This new degree program aims to train students in initial education (many of whom are enrolled in work-study programs) and professionals in continuing education on contemporary food-related issues: while maintaining its primary goal of providing food, the agri-food sector has also been tasked with protecting the environment and local or national traditions, promoting public health, and preventing environmental risks.
+By taking into account its effects on the environment and people, the evolution of the law can contribute to a better quality of life for all.

-To celebrate this educational innovation, which aims to address new food-related challenges, the Faculty of Law and Political Science at the University of Montpellier decided to organize an international symposium on the theme of new food-related challenges, with the support of the MUSE program and the National Food Council.
+To celebrate this educational innovation, which aims to address the new challenges in the food sector, the Faculty of Law and Political Science at the University of Montpellier has organized an international conference on the topic of new challenges in the food sector, with support from the MUSE program and the National Food Council.

 , 1st edition, 2022 – by Agnès Robin

-Since the principles of open data were affirmed at both the European and national levels in support of a particularly proactive research and innovation policy, scientific research data has gradually become a genuine legal issue.
-See the publisher's website
+Since the principles of open data have been established at both the European and national levels to support a particularly proactive research and innovation policy, scientific research data has gradually become a subject of law in its own right.
+See the publisher’s website

 See Joachim Schöpfel’s review in *Études de communication*, 2023/1 (No. 60), on cairn.info

-They take the form of an electronic journal available in PDF format, which can be downloaded from our website.
+They are published as an electronic journal available as a downloadable PDF on our website.
 Issues are published as they become available and compiled twice a year.

 EDITORIAL TEAM